-- 1. Efficiency, Customer Value, Reliability - a) Identify the main driver (trigger) of the project/program, and where applicable any secondary drivers.
-Identify related objectives and/or performance targets, and by reference to the distributor's asset management process (section 5.3.1), the source and nature of the information used to justify the investment. - b) Demonstrate good utility practice in reliability planning through designing a resilient distribution system that addresses existing reliability performance concerns and is capable of adapting to future challenges (e.g. grid modernization and climate change). - c) Indicate the priority of the investment relative to others, giving reasons for assigning this priority that clearly reflect the distributor's approach to identifying, selecting, prioritizing and pacing projects in each investment category described in response to section 5.4.1. - d) For each project and project alternative provide the following quantitative and/or qualitative analyses on the design, scheduling, funding and/or ownership options (e.g. whole or part ownership solely by or jointly with 3rd parties): - The effect of the investment on system operation efficiency and costeffectiveness - The net benefits accruing to customers as a result of the investment - The impact of the investment on reliability performance including on the frequency and duration of outages project to meet both a trigger driver and secondary drivers, the effect on costs and benefits must be explained.
+1. Efficiency, Customer Value, Reliability

+a) Identify the main driver (trigger) of the project/program, and where applicable any secondary drivers.
+Identify related objectives and/or performance targets, and by reference to the distributor's asset management process (section 5.3.1), the source and nature of the information used to justify the investment.

+- a) Demonstrate good utility practice in reliability planning through designing a resilient distribution system that addresses existing reliability performance concerns and is capable of adapting to future challenges (e.g. grid modernization and climate change). - b) Indicate the priority of the investment relative to others, giving reasons for assigning this priority that clearly reflect the distributor's approach to identifying, selecting, prioritizing and pacing projects in each investment category described in response to section 5.4.1. - c) For each project and project alternative provide the following quantitative and/or qualitative analyses on the design, scheduling, funding and/or ownership options (e.g. whole or part ownership solely by or jointly with 3rd parties): - The effect of the investment on system operation efficiency and costeffectiveness - The net benefits accruing to customers as a result of the investment - The impact of the investment on reliability performance including on the frequency and duration of outages